chr1Sc0/mpnotes/02_Applications.md

   - A/B Bucket:  Variable (free text) that can be used for A/B tagging.
 A/B testing (also known as split testing or bucket testing) is a method of comparing two versions of a webpage or app against each other to determine which one performs better.
   - Development Server List: List of servers, domain or sites (comma separated) that I want to exclude beacons from.
 The information entered in this field is not counted into your mPulse data, and it does not appear on your Dashboards.
   - Data Template: Overrides country/region templates from the Tenant settings.
 Can be set only if the user has the "Tenant Adminstrator" permissions.
   - Bandwith Test: This is for measuring user bandwith distribution charts.
-It requires downloading the images from mPulse for and placing them in some web accesible location of the target server
+It requires downloading the images from mPulse for and placing them in some web accesible location of the target server.

 ![General Tab](./images/app_general_tab.png)